nicholas-wahba/todo-quiz-app/README.md

 I've chosen (Option 1.1) for this portfolio assignment!

-This work was done previous in Lab 7, in which I had to use React and React Native Elements to create a TO-DO List.
+This work was done previously in Lab 7, in which I had to use React and React Native Elements to create a TO-DO List.

 I have added a second Checkbox section moreso on the questions side.
 This can be used for quizzes, interviews, meetings, etc.